 Resources that are considered non-usable to finance the IMF's ongoing operations and transactions.
 They comprise (i) its gold holdings, (ii) the currencies of members that are using IMF resources and are therefore, by definition, in a weak balance of payments or reserve position, (iii) the currencies of other members with relatively weak external positions, and (iv) the "other assets" noted above.

+Credit outstanding represents the largest portion of non-usable currencies.
 The use of IMF credit by a member increases the IMF's non-usable resources and reduces its usable resources by equivalent amounts.

 - Usable resources